DELSEA ARMY JROTC CADET GUIDE

 Here is the uniform page and Inspection Questions Page

-The Cadet Creed is something all JROTC cadets should know from heat.
+The Cadet Creed is something all JROTC cadets should know after their first marking period in JROTC.

 Here is the link to the Cadet Creed

-Army LDRSHIP are the Seven Army Values that all cadets should know.
+LDRSHIP is the acronym we use to remember the Seven Cadet Values that all cadets are expected to know.
 These can be asked during inspection and are included in the Inspection Questions.
 Below is a page that gives descriptions of what each value means.

 Chain of Command